tixl/tixl-types/readme.md

 See [schema definition file](./etc/sqlite/sqlite.md).

+## Tixl keys

+There are several keys used with the Tixl DAG to encrypt block data:

+* Private AES key to encrypt block data

+* Public and private Signature keys to sign blocks

+* Public and private NTRU keys to encrypt certain block fields

+Usage of the private AES key

+- Encrypt keys on the opening block for the accountchain

+- Encrypt keys on the opening block for other stealthchains

+- Encrypt block fields for the sender

+Usage of the signature keys

+- The private key is used to sign blocks on the blockchain it belongs to (accountchains and stealthchains)

+- One keypair belongs to one blockchain

+- The public key is send along a transaction

+- The public key is used to query for a blockchain

+Usage of the NTRU keys

+* One keypair is used per wallet for all the related blockchains

+* Encrypt send block fields for the receiver

-## TXL address
+## Tixl address

-The TXL address consists of the NTRU public key.
-It is encoded in base64.
+The TXL address is the public signature key of the accountchain.
+It is encoded in base58.
 Let's see an example address:

-> AQMAAhDM30jOV7brHOsvy48q2MPqEUPA1JskavwSz9cAxuVHIE4XPBkacJhAJvu3ZHBBPI4as6mbD9XVVxFApYwxrxZ782T4mQjWsNSzZI6u8Lo5EsCgug/EV6GsM7P1gaHZWzNyYv4jFVMk+/RflMtyNT7G8nc5mV5zxUhvMeB2+tTFeg1xdQ/dHBCfkeEzWmmxzPKCQR+qQ2wiHExXlWflOe+a+qE4gMfxl2YbylgPEi/WrpLJd3wzgHt904dNTtqexmV8pkeWmR+oB80PK+Gsy+jI6cZiGTRQAfOw0bF8bxbXrspNLasIEXMht7DyzvCACapi20+QGnYQACtFfmDi1YdhimhX95PUeVGbpDvgOKp3SEisDZSFpL5GySfa661HZSM5F/YNuLVCaHbB8ZLhZcHNjqV8RErY/ED7Wb2WNM8PqgLyNsIeSh5s/pU9kmZi/tbI7JbFEo1KCRIel78rs1VDPmgF9L9ujwnd4q/81s94i2Jbs7G5WBHkSdkR150KSIdziIpTyMCdd1wWCg44YMoQfFbLQJ001QCjWQG8k7IdL2x21bELaRU+Ox6zHG0P1PTeyoon4dkxsc0Qyl7LMA2uJTMbae1VDfkMZl7s57b0Euj17v3aNnVm7HzZ1tx7abL6z1yVeCxwU9SME8n6dnCrsXdvT9w3+hNRNPQjVPf3Kynn4j4aA6gw8q5Y4MXTs/Vl+R7oanJCRRGwqMcTl1wO+K/lvkotvSA=
+> jw7Vy1RFstxS3VwYxEYepdUSP25TTdb8bst2afTC7onp

+A wallet might lookup the corresponding NTRU public key to send funds to this address.